mattlean/sleep-score/README.md

 Set the earliest possible bedtime that would be considered excellent for your goals.
 This time is referred to as the **bedtime goal**.

 The algorithm will use this bedtime goal to generate ranges of time that will be used to grade the bedtimes we have.
-The closer the bedtime is to the bedtime goal, the better grade we will get.
+Generally speaking, the closer the bedtime is to the bedtime goal, the better grade we will get.

 We will use 9:00 PM as the bedtime goal for our example scenario.

-#### Time Asleep Goals
+#### Time Asleep Thresholds

-Set the minimum duration goals for the excellent, fair, and poor time asleep.
+Set the minimum thresholds for the excellent, fair, and poor time asleep.

-A time asleep meeting or exceeding the excellent minimum duration goal would be considered an excellent time asleep.
+A time asleep meeting or exceeding the excellent threshold is considered an excellent time asleep.

-A time asleep meeting or exceeding the fair minimum duration goal, but still under the excellent minimum duration goal would be considered a fair time asleep.
+A time asleep meeting or exceeding the fair threshold, but is still under the excellent threshold is considered a fair time asleep.

-A time asleep meeting or exceeding the poor minimum duration goal, but still under the fair minimum duration goal would be considered a poor time asleep.
+A time asleep meeting or exceeding the poor threshold, but is still under the fair threshold is considered a poor time asleep.

 We will use the following as our time asleep goals for our example: